 2. In the event of a breakdown…

 Don’t try to walk to get help, as you will probably be walking for a very long time in the heat which is dangerous.
-You might have to wait for a few hours, or even a day for someone to pass by, but it’s the safest thing to do.
+You might have to wait for a few hours while waiting for a local towing service, or even a day for someone to pass by, but it’s the safest thing to do.
 It’s a good idea to carry a white bed sheet, or anything that can be used to attract attention should you need it.

 3. Rules for fuel, food and water